 Breakfast – Untoasted muesli, topped with a chopped banana and blueberries

 Snack – Carrot sticks with hummus dip and one apple

 Lunch – Cooled brown rice and lentil salad with spinach, avocado, tomato, cucumber, parsley, and red onion

-Snack – 1 slice of wholemeal bread topped with a nut butter spread (such as almond or cashew)
+Snack – 1 slice of wholegrain rye bread topped with a nut butter spread (such as almond or cashew)